george-hawkins/wifi-spectrum-analyzer/README.md

 In the Arduino, IDE open the `waveshare/OLED_1in3/OLED_1in3.ino` included in this repo.

 Make sure "Waveshare RP2040 Zero" is selected as the board.

+**Important:** I found that if I restarted the IDE, it didn't always remember the board associated with a sketch so, always confirm the board is as expected after restarting the IDE.

 Hold down the _BOOT_ button, connect to USB, release _BOOT_ button.